jowitawalczuk/barcode-generator/README.md

 - `lib`: the folder to maintain dependencies

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

----

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This project uses the following open-source libraries:

 * [ZXing](https://github.com/zxing/zxing) library, which is licensed under the Apache License 2.0. (barcode generation) Please refer to the [ZXing LICENSE](https://github.com/zxing/zxing/blob/master/LICENSE) for more details.